awsdocs/aws-doc-sdk-examples/dotnet/dynamodb/README.md

 ### Getting orders within a given date range

-The **GetOrdersInDateRange** project includes the following method to retrieve all orders for all customers within the date range from *start* to *end*.
+The **GetOrdersInDateRange** and **GetOrdersInDateRangeGSI** projects retrieve a list of all orders for all customers within the date range from *start* to *end*.
+The first project scans the table, the second uses a global secondary index (GSI) to query the table.

 The default table name is defined as **Table**, the default region is defined as **Region**,
 *start* is defined by **StartTime**, and *end* is defined by **EndTime** in *app.config*.
+In addition,
+the *app.config" file for the **GetLowProductStockGSI** project includes **Index**, which defines the GSI.

 Note the required format of the dates: **yyyy-MM-dd HH:mm:ss**.

-If you previously ran **AddItems**, this should return three items:
+If you previously ran **AddItems**, both projects should return three items:

 ```
 Order_Status: delivered